 PayPal vs Stripe Payment Options

 It’s really important, in the interest of your business, not to shut any customer due to their payment choice.
 You need a payment solution that is robust enough to accommodate just about anybody.
-Stripe and PayPal both have robust payment options, though with slight variations.
+They both have robust payment options, though with slight variations.

 Stripe accepts credit/debit card payment from literally all major card payment solution providers.
 This includes Visa, MasterCard, American Express, to name but a few.
 Even more, it is compatible with several wallets in the market.

-Stripe also has a local payment solution, compatible with ACH Credit transfer, Alipay, Giropay etc. Your customers can’t run out of options with Stripe.
+They also have a local payment solution, compatible with ACH Credit transfer, Alipay, Giropay etc. Your customers can’t run out of options with Stripe.

 Just like Stripe, PayPal accepts payment from major card networks.
 And your customers need not have a PayPal account.

 In addition to card payments, customers can also make purchases via PayPal Credit.
 This is an innovative financing solution which lets customers buy and then pay later.

 Customers that pay via PayPal credit won’t be charged interest, so long they pay up within 6 months and their order is above $99.
 You, as the merchant, gets instantly paid – it’s left for PayPal to follow up on the credit.

 We have a tie here.
 True, Stripe beats PayPal to the number of payment options, PayPal credit evens out the imbalance.
 In the end, it boils down to what matters most to your business.

 It was quite an interesting matchup, wasn’t it?
 Though Stripe seems to have swooped most of the title, the truth is, it’s a win-win situation.

 So which should you go for?
 Go for Stripe if you are:

 - Not scared of code, or have someone who understands coding and API integration.
-Or if you are using a CMS platform like WordPress which already has Stripe integration plugins.
+Or if you are using a CMS platform like WordPress which already has its integration plugins.

 - A person who likes things customized.
-Stripe has plenty of legroom for customization.
+They have plenty of legroom for customization.

 - Want to integrate third-party services to your payment solution for added functionalities.